Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Local equilibrium dynamics

 \end{enumerate} \end{corollary}

 \begin{proof} The first part is a direct consequence of Lemma~\ref{Lemmeana} using the total set of all $\varphi_r$, defined as in (\ref{eqind}), and their translates.

-If $\hat{z}$ is a signed measure, then due to Parseval's formula for all $\varphi\in\mathcal{S}(\mathbb{R}^d)$ it holds
+If $\hat{z}$ is a signed measure, then due to Parseval's formula for all $\varphi\in\mathcal{S}(\bbbr^d)$ it holds

 The limit exists because $\hat{\varphi}$ is continuous and decays quicker than any inverse polynomial.
-Hence, when $R$ goes to $\infty$, $\hat{\varphi}(-kR)$ converges to the characteristic function of the set $\{0\}$.
+Hence, when $R$ goes to $\infty$, $\hat{\varphi}(-kR)$ converges to the characteristic function of the set $\{0\}$ multiplied by $\hat{\varphi}(0)$.
 The family $(\hat{\varphi}(-kR))_{R\geq 0}$ is dominated by an integrable function.
-The second part then follows by Lebesgue's dominated convergence theorem and an application of Lemma~\ref{Lemmeana} for the total set $\mathcal{S}(\mathbb{R}^d)$. \end{proof}
+The second part then follows by Lebesgue's dominated convergence theorem and an application of Lemma~\ref{Lemmeana} for the total set $\mathcal{S}(\bbbr^d)$. \end{proof}

 \begin{remark} Let us underline the difference between $\hat{z}(\{0\})$ and the evaluation of $\hat{z}$ as a function at zero.
-We explain this for the case when $z$ is a bounded $L^1$-function.
+We demonstrate this difference for the case when $z$ is a bounded $L^1$-function.
 The Fourier transform of $z$ is then a continuous function which we denote for the moment by $\tilde{z}$.
 Evaluation at zero makes sense in this case.
 However, we want to consider the Fourier transform as a generalized function, i.e., as a linear form on a function space.
 We assume that this linear form is regular enough to be expressed by a signed measure.
 If, as in our case, $z$ is an $L^1$-function, then its Fourier transform is the measure $\hat{z}(dk)=\tilde{z}(k)dk$.
-Thus $\hat{z}(\{0\})=0$, which does not necessarily coincides with $\tilde{z}(0)=\int_{\mathbb{R}^d}dx z(x)$.
+Thus $\hat{z}(\{0\})=0$, which is totally different from $\tilde{z}(0)=\int_{\bbbr^d}dx z(x)$.

 Below we list the Fourier transforms (interpreted as generalized functions, signed measures, respectively) of the examples given in Examples~\ref{Exmean}, provided they exist and with the same enumeration: \begin{enumerate} \item[(i)] $(2\pi)^{d/2}z\delta_0(dk)$. \item[(iii)] a continuous function for $p=1$ or an $L^{p/(p-1)}$-function for $1<p \leq 2$ multiplied in both cases by the Lebesgue measure. \item[(iv)] $(2\pi)^{d/2} \left( \delta_0(dk) + i\varepsilon/2 \delta_1(dk) - i\varepsilon/2 \delta_{-1}(dk)\right)$. \item[(v)] In the one dimensional case the Fourier transform is the following generalized function $\hat{z}(k)= \sqrt{2\pi}(z_0+z_1)/2\delta_0(k) +i(z_0-z_1)/\sqrt{2\pi} \mathcal{P}(1/k)$, where $\mathcal{P}(1/k)$ denotes the Cauchy principal value of $1/k$.
 Using this explicit formula the conclusion of Proposition~\ref{PrAsya} can be shown although the assumptions of Proposition~\ref{PrAsya} are not fulfilled. \end{enumerate} \end{remark}